H3nryK/Machakos-University-Hackfest/README.md

 # Hackfest-Tickets-Generator

-The Hackfest Ticket Generator is a Django web application that allows users to register for the Hackfest event and generates personalized tickets with QR codes for registered attendees.
+The Hackfest Ticket Generator is a Django web application that allows users to register for a Hackfest event and generates personalized tickets with QR codes for registered attendees.

 ## Features